Generic name: hydroxyurea [ hye-DROX-ee-yoo-REE-a ]

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-Some medicines can increase your risk of certain side effects while taking hydroxyurea.
-Tell your doctor if you are also using didanosine, stavudine, or an interferon (such as Actimmune, Alferon, Avonex, Betaseron, Extavia, Infergen, Intron, Rebetron, Rebif, or Roferon).
+Some medicines can increase your risk of serious side effects while taking Droxia.
+Tell your doctor if you are also using antiviral medicine or an interferon.

-Other drugs may interact with hydroxyurea, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Other drugs may affect Droxia, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 More about Droxia (hydroxyurea)